DAIMENGEN/schedulant/README.md

 * **nationalHolidays:** An array of national holidays that will be used to mark national holidays on the schedule. (**Note:** This property is optional)
 * **resourceAreaWidth:** Determines the width of the area that contains the list of resources.
 Can be specified as a number of pixels, or a CSS string value, like "25%". default: "30%" (**Note:** This property is optional)
 * **resourceAreaColumns:** Turns the resource area from a plain list of titles into a grid of data.
 An array of objects can be provided, each with information about a column. (**Note:** This property is optional)
-* **selectAllow:** Exact programmatic control over where the user can select.
-This callback will be called for every new potential selection as the user is dragging. (**Note:** This property is optional)
 * **enableEventContextMenu:** Whether to enable the right-click menu functionality for event. (**Note:** This property is optional)
 * **eventContextMenuClick:** The event triggered when an option in the event's right-click menu is clicked. (**Note:** This property is optional)
 * **eventContextMenuItems:** Configure options in the event's right-click menu. (**Note:** This property is optional)